ElManifestorr/dero-pool-mining-setup-1liners/README.md

 If you'd like to mine to the pool now use the arguement '--daemon-rpc-address=thewestiswild.com:10300' when launching your miner.

 If you're running into any issues DM me on twitter @burntboi or on discord @ ElManifestorr#6321 so I can get them fixed ASAP!
+(Please include details what is going wrong.
+Example: The specific error you're running into, whatever isn't working, & SCREENSHOTS would be very helpful)

 We appreciate you choosing to use our pools and look forward to getting a heavy bag together!